 All this to say, we knew his time was very short.
 We knew we needed to love him enough to let him go.
 It broke us both.

 So what does this have to do with hiking and wooden bridges?
 We passed a couple one morning this week.
 They were awesome.

-And then we came around a bend and saw the Rainbow Bridge.
-I just started bawling.
-We could see it for about a half mile.
+And then we came around a bend and saw this bridge.

 I cried the whole way to it.
 It’s hard to tell but it’s multi colored and is actually named The Rainbow Bridge.

 We decided it was the perfect place to leave part of Buddy’s ashes.
 We stood in the middle and said another goodbye.
 We still have one more small part and will carry him along with us.
 He’s in our hearts.
 He’s on our minds.
 We love you and miss you, Buddy The Dog McGarvey.